 Not working Backup Codes may indicate that you have used all of them before generating a new set.

-It is easy to forget how many did you used.
+It is easy to forget how many you have used.

 However, your Backup Codes should not be treated as a replacement for Two-Factor Authentication.
 They should only be used in an emergency when you can’t access your Authenticator app.